 Cambodia is one of the world’s most wetland-dependent countries.
 Millions rely on the wetlands in the Lower Mekong for their survival, living off the rice and fish they provide and building homes on stilts and floats.
 These breath-taking wetlands are also home to some of the world’s rarest and most endangered species.

-But large areas of wetland are being destroyed to support Cambodia’s fast-growing economy.
-In just 15 years, half its wetlands have disappeared.
-A third of the population don’t have access to clean water.
+But large areas of wetland are being destroyed to support Cambodia’s fast-growing economy with devastating effects on its people and wildlife.
+A third of the population no longer have access to clean water.
 The number of sarus cranes in Cambodia has dropped to less than 250.